 Get a Grip on Your Past

 Whether you want to admit it or not, you may have had a few “what the heck was I thinking” relationships.
-Join the club, we’ve all be there.
-But there’s something to be gained from having dated Mr. Wrong: It helped you recognize Mr. Right.
-By identifying the good and the bad, you can keep from making the same (hurtful) mistakes again and again, and it’ll keep you from projecting your past issues with Mr. Constantly Stood You Up, on your sweetie who maybe just forgot your dinner plans this one time.
+Join the club, we’ve all been there.
+But there’s something to be gained from having dated Mr. or Ms. Wrong: It helped you recognize Mr. or Mrs. Right.
+By identifying the good and the bad, you can keep from making the same (hurtful) mistakes again and again, and it’ll keep you from projecting your past issues with Mr. or Ms. Constantly Stood You Up, on your sweetie who maybe just forgot your dinner plans this one time.

 Come to Terms With Your Parents